spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ### Spacelift setup

-In order to add a module to Spacelift, navigate to the _Terraform registry_ section of the account view, and click the _Add module_ button:
+In order to add a module to Spacelift, navigate to the _Terraform registry_ section of the account view, and click the _Create module_ button:

 ![](../../assets/screenshots/Screenshot 2023-06-02 at 14.17.23.png)